EternalRival/RSSchool-NodeJS2023Q2/README.md

 ### Notes

 > NB!
 Make sure you are not running any third-party containers/applications that may conflict with the current application (busy ports, etc.)
+>
+> Database logs are written in the `db-logs:/var/log/postgresql` volume
+> Database data is written to `db-data:/var/lib/postgresql/data` volume

 ### Running application